-09 Jan Why give business clients a “Value-Back guarantee”
+09 Jan Why give clients a “Value-Back-guarantee”

-But that should not mean that I will be responsible for the lack of hardworking of my clients.
+But that should not mean that we will be responsible for the lack of hard work of our clients.
 It’s not an exit door for them to give up when it gets too hard.
-And their consciousness should play an important role.
-So how does this guarantee work?
+And trust and ethics play an important role.
+So how can this work?

 In my case, my clients have “homework” that needs to be done, after each session.
 I can’t do the work for them.
 If they don’t do their homework or don’t tell me when they feel they are not getting value, I can not be responsible for their results.
-When the client does his homework and points out to me what they feel is missing after each session, he is doing his part.
+When the client does his homework and points out to me what they feel is missing after each meeting, he is doing his part.
 And together we’ll design the adjustments needed to get the value they paid for, meeting after meeting.

--the client helps the coach get clarity on the contract agreement (objective and minimum results)
+-both parties get clarity on the contract agreement (objective and minimum results)

 -the client uses his common sense to evaluate all the factors involved (economical environment, etc)